How the unreported killing of an American by ICE shattered two Texas families

 Stevens alleged Ruben’s car hit him slightly, causing the youth’s car mirror to break off.
 He wrote in a statement that he “feared for the safety and life” of himself, Sosa, other officers and pedestrians.
 Recent attacks in which drivers used their vehicles, including one in New Orleans three months before when a man rammed a truck into a crowd on Bourbon Street, remained “fresh on my mind,” Stevens wrote.

-Ruben’s attorneys, however, said updated footage later released by the state police shows that at the time gunshots were fired, the car was stopped.
-That, attorney Alex Stamm argued, shows Ruben “didn’t place anyone in danger of death or serious injury, and that it wasn’t legally or morally justifiable to kill Ruben in these circumstances.”
+Ruben’s attorneys, however, said updated footage later released by the state police shows that at the time gunshots were fired, the car was stopping.
+That, attorney Alex Stamm argued, shows Ruben“didn’t place anyone in danger of death or serious injury, and that it wasn’t legally or morally justifiable to kill Ruben in these circumstances.”

 Josh in his videotaped interview with officers also questioned law enforcement’s account.
 Ruben “panicked,” Josh acknowledged.
 As Ruben slowly turned, Josh saw an officer “on the hood” of the car.
 But Ruben didn’t hit the officer, Josh told police, rather he “caught his feet.”